opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.markdown

     Click Edit in the context menu of the selected device.
 In the window, which then pop-ups, find the CPU field.

-    You may also see section @ref manager_selection for details.
+    You may also see section `Manager Selection` for details.

     When done, you will be able to run OpenCV samples on your device/emulator seamlessly.

 -   Here is Sample - image-manipulations sample, running on top of stock camera-preview of the emulator.